Your Child as an Authorized Credit Card User: Yes or No?

 First, you need to find out whether your credit card issuer allows to add children as authorized users and from what age.
 For example, Capital One, Chase, Citi and Wells Fargo require no minimum age.
 So, you can add your minor to these banks’ credit card accounts whenever you decide the time is ripe.

 Some other issuers do not forbid authorized teen users as well but determine a minimum allowable age.
-Thus, American Express and Barclays require authorized users to reach the age of 13 while Discover and US Bank demand them to be not younger than 15.
+Thus, American Express and Barclays require authorized users to reach the age of 13 while US Bank demand them to be not younger than 15.

 Will it Help Build Your Child’s Credit History?